• There are no suggestions because the search field is empty.

 The term “warehouse” was transformed into a verb during the first Industrial Revolution in the late 1700s.
 At that time, the idea of “warehousing” to improve efficiency became more widespread.

-With the rise of mass production using textile and other machines and the availability of steam engines, there was a greater capacity to create goods on a massive level.
-Those were often held in various warehouses domestically until needed or until they were shipped overseas as part of international commerce.
+With the rise of mass production using textile and other machinery and the availability of steam engines, there was greater capacity to produce goods on a massive scale.
+Those were often held in various domestic warehouses until needed or shipped overseas as part of international commerce.

 The Birth of Logistics